 What does no limits education look like?
-To better understand the difference a highly qualified teacher can make in the lives of students who are visually impaired, meet Tesia Nasehi, a teacher at the Colorado School for the Blind.
+To better understand the difference a highly qualified teacher can make in the lives of students who are visually impaired, meet Tesia Nasehi, now a teacher at the Overbrook School for the Blind in Philadelphia.

 Tesia Nasehi sees her students the way they see themselves: as young people with no limits on their future potential.

-At the Colorado School for the Blind, she teaches social studies to students who are visually impaired, including many with multiple disabilities.
+At the Colorado School for the Blind, she taught social studies to students who are visually impaired, including many with multiple disabilities.

 Tesia develops lesson plans that take each student’s unique abilities into account.
 Her specialized education prepared her well, and she frequently refers to AFB’s Journal of Visual Impairment & Blindness (JVIB).
 She says JVIB is more than a well-loved reference among teachers.